ehsan/act-crawl-url-list/README.md

     // Number of seconds to wait for the page to be loaded.
 By default 0.
     sleepSecs: Number,

-    // If true, the act does not start Chrome but uses simple HTTP request to
-    // only get the initial HTML of the page.
-The HTML is stored
-    rawHtmlOnly: Boolean,

     // If rawHtmlOnly true, you can set compressedContent
     // It will set gzip options to request see: https://www.npmjs.com/package/request#requestoptions-callback
     compressedContent: Boolean,